Apoorva-Gaur-hub/Ticket-Management-System-Project/README.md

-🚀 Project Title & Tagline
+🚀 Ticket Management System
 ==========================
-### Ticket Management System 🎟️
+ Ticket Management System 🎟️
 > "Streamlining ticket purchases, one click at a time" 🚂

 📖 Description